 Grants are awarded each December for the following year beginning January 1.

-The Alabama Law Foundation 2024 Grant Cycle is now closed.
+The 2025 Grant Cycle is now closed.

 To be eligible to receive funds from the IOLTA program, an applicant must be a 501©(3) charitable organization or the project must be for a 501©(3) eligible purpose.
 The foundation does not accept grant applications from individuals.